 Finding the right site for growing loofah

 Loofah gourds are produced on vigorous plants that can grow up to thirty feet long.
-It’s important to provide, a sunny spot and encourage fast, consistent growth by maintaining soil moisture and feeding the plants regularly.
+It’s important to provide a site and with full sun and encourage fast, consistent growth by maintaining soil moisture and feeding the plants regularly.
 I give my plants a good start at planting time by digging in several inches of compost or aged manure.

 The plants are robust climbers and happily scramble up or across a strong support like a chain link fence, trellis, arbor, garden arch, tunnel, or other structure.
 It makes a great summer screening plant if you’re looking for more privacy in your yard or adds shade to a pergola over a seating area.
 You can also let the plants roam freely over the ground, but be warned they cover a lot of space.
 They fruits also grow straighter if trellised.